cfrench575/cfrench575.github.io/content/posts/image-classifier-fastai-pytorch.md

 - *Loss Function*:
     - The output of the neural network is compared to the true or expected output using a **loss function**.
 The loss function quantifies the difference between the predicted and actual values.
 - *Backpropagation*:
     - **Backpropagation** is the training process where the network learns from its mistakes.
-The gradient of the loss with respect to the network's **weights** and **biases** is computed, and the weights and biases are adjusted to minimize the **loss**.
+The gradient of the loss with respect to the network's **weights** and **biases** is computed, and the weights and biases are continuously adjusted to minimize the **loss**.
 This process is typically performed using optimization algorithms like **gradient descent**.
 - *Training and Iteration*:
     - The neural network iteratively goes through the **feedforward** and **backpropagation** processes on the training data until it converges to a state where the **loss** is minimized.
 This process allows the network to learn the underlying patterns and relationships in the data.
 - *Testing and Inference*: